-- 1. AAFS Basic Requirements for Student Affiliate must be fulfilled; and - 2.
-Applicant must be enrolled in an accredited college or university leading to a degree in one of the natural, physical, or forensic sciences (e.g., Astronomy, Biology, Chemistry, Earth Sciences, Mathematics, Physics) that would be used to support a career in a criminalistics discipline as listed above.
-NOTE: Individuals who have graduated and are not seeking an advanced degree do not meet the qualifications to apply for Student Affiliate and should apply for Trainee Affiliate or Associate Member status; and - 3.
+- 1. AAFS Basic Requirements for Student Affiliate must be fulfilled; and - Applicant must be enrolled in an accredited college or university leading to a degree in one of the natural, physical, or forensic sciences (e.g., Astronomy, Biology, Chemistry, Earth Sciences, Mathematics, Physics) that would be used to support a career in a criminalistics discipline as listed above.
+NOTE: Post-graduate individuals do not meet the qualifications for Student Affiliate and should apply for Trainee Affiliate or Associate Member status; and - 3.
 Applicants must provide one (1) letter of reference from their department chair, program director, or academic advisor.